 One of eighteen United World Colleges (UWC) around the world, UWC Dilijan is a member of the UWC movement with a mission to make education a force to unite people, nations and cultures for peace and a sustainable future.

-UWC was founded in 1962, when Atlantic College was opened in Wales with the vision of bringing together young people whose experience was of the political conflict of the Cold War era.
+UWC was founded in 1962 with the vision of bringing together young people whose experience was of the political conflict of the Cold War era.
 By offering an educational experience based on shared learning, collaboration and understanding it was intended that the students would act as champions of peace.
-We remain committed to this goal today but have expanded our reach to embrace the tensions and conflicts that exist within as well as between societies.
+This is how UWC developed.

 1962UWC Atlantic College opens in South Wales and was hailed by The Times as "the most exciting experiment in education since the Second World War."